dimitrisstyl7/ca-traffic-simulation/README.txt

 This will build the executable "cats" in debug mode.
 The debug mode makes the following modifications to the program:

-    1. The random number generator is seeded with a constant, so that the the results are reproducible.
+    1. The random number generator is seeded with a constant, so that the results are reproducible.
-    2. The number of threads is locked to 1
-    3. Print statements are included in many parts of the code to assist in the debugging process.
+    2. Print statements are included in many parts of the code to assist in the debugging process.
 These include simple visualizations of the road at each step in the simulation.